 A. It’s fun.
-Every rugby player runs with the ball, passes the ball, tackles and has the chance to score.
+Every rugby player runs with the ball, passes, tackles, and has the chance to score.

 Q. Who plays rugby?

 A. Rugby is the contact sport of choice for boys, girls, men and women around the world.
-High school rugby is played in the United States, England, Scotland, Wales, Ireland, France, South Africa, New Zealand, Australia, Argentina, Samoa, Fiji, Tonga, Canada and more.
-Rugby is the fastest growing youth sport in the United States, with more than 6,700 high school student-athletes playing the game.
-With rugby’s inclusion in the 2016 Summer Olympics has led to a massive increase in the popularity of our sport
+High school rugby is played in the United States, England, Scotland, Wales, Ireland, France, South Africa, New Zealand, Australia, Argentina, Samoa, Fiji, Tonga, Canada, and more.
+Rugby is the fastest-growing youth sport in the United States, with more than 6,700 high school student-athletes playing the game.
+Rugby’s inclusion in the 2016 Summer Olympics has led to a massive increase in the popularity of our sport

 Q. Is rugby a CIF sport?

 A. No, however, there are several groups in the rugby community that are pushing for the inclusion of rugby as a CIF-governed sport.
 Though rugby is not CIF, it is a Varsity sport and student-athletes are able to letter in it.